 Our (2) principals have lived in SW Florida for more than 15 years each and have worked on a variety of project types from multi-million dollar mixed-use developments to modest residential renovations.

 We have the desire to do something one-of-a-kind while having value as a key consideration.
 We don’t reuse previously designed projects/details to maximize profit.
 Each project has a unique set of circumstances that dictates the design, including, but certainly not limited to: the client, site, and budget.

 LOW OVERHEAD/COMPETITIVE FEES

-Our firm is comprised of a husband/wife team of licensed architects, (2) architectural designers and three project-based design consultants.
+Our firm is comprised of a husband/wife team, (2) architectural designers and three project-based design consultants.
 We are located in a collaborative shared office space, so we can handle larger projects with very minimal overhead.

 We understand the permitting processes and only use quality consultants & engineers with whom we have developed successful long term relationships.

 Staff is multilingual (German, Italian, Vietnamese, Spanish) and has traveled the world, which has helped shape design ideals.
 We have working relationships with international firms and clients.
 With projects in Italy, Chicago, Los Angeles, Czech Republic, Panama, North Carolina, Indiana and of course Florida – we primarily work local; but think global!

 FINGER ON THE PULSE OF DESIGN TRENDS

 We are up to date on how the current and future market likes to live, work, and play open/ flexible spaces geared towards entertaining, indoor/ outdoor living, comfort, sustainability, energy efficiency and a unique design that represents the Client’s personality.